-Looking for kinship with the desert.
-Site-specific research project and shortfilm, Mojave-Desert, California, 2022
+looking for kinship with the desert. site-specific research, shortfilm, mojave-desert, california, 2022

-We will experiment with a recording technique known as “holobiontism” which allows to record the electronic impulses of plants.
-The same technique will be used for recording the electronical impulses of the performers as well as connecting humans and plants with each other via neuro-scanner membranes and AI-Interfaces.
-We will meditate with the plants arround and develope movement-material that embodies the connection made.
+This work created speculative poetic research material on sonic interrelatedness between plants and humans.
+The working group, four dancers, three musicians and three filmmakers, did live and work together for a week on a remote land in the mojave desert in southern california.
+We experimented with a recording technique known as “holobiontism”, which allows to record the electronic impulses of plants.
+The same technique was used for recording the electronical impulses of the performers.
+As a second step humans and plants were connected with each other via neuro-scanner membranes and AI-Interfaces.
+We meditated with the plants arround and developed movement-material that embodies the connection made.

-The Mojave desert has a long history of attracting all sorts of believers and outlaws, alien-seekers and new-age enthusiasts.
-Just about the right legacy to explore planetary narratives and find new futurities.”
+The Mojave desert is known for a long history of attracting all sorts of believers, outlaws and new-age enthusiasts.
+This project existed in that lineage, looking for planetary narratives and new futurities.

 Performer: Joao Dorey, Max Martin, Mak Thornquest, Keilan Staff Camera: Irene Gil Ramon